Bushiri Rural Health Demonstration Center Water Project – Kenya

 The current lack of adequate supply greatly impacts service provision.
 Without running water, basic hygiene standards are almost impossible to uphold.
 Cleaning bedding, washing equipment, and sterilizing medical tools, are daily tasks greatly complicated by the relative lack of water.

-Staff have identified cross infection as a real concern, particularly given the lack of hand washing between patients.
+Staff have identified the cross infection as a real concern, particularly given the lack of hand washing between patients.
 This, coupled with a scarcity of disposable gloves, appears to be a highly dangerous practice.

 This project will bring running water to the Bushiri Rural Health Demonstration Center.